zevv/cpstut/README.md

 ## The CPS transform macro

-Next to the continuation type, the cps macro is the other important part for writing CPS programs, this is the macro that will be applied to any Nim functions we want to transform to CPS style.
+Next to the continuation type, the `.cps.` macro is the other important part for writing CPS programs, this is the macro that will be applied to any Nim functions we want to transform to CPS style.
 This macro does two jobs:

 - it will split the Nim function into a number of separate functions that we can independently; each of these functions is what we call a "Leg".